juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 * Wrongly oriented slices
   In a very few occasions slices would suddenly be rotated.
 Luckily my segmenter did not suffer from this so there was no need to take measures against this.

+Another important point to not is that two volumes need to be determined at the same time.
+Systole (contracted) and Diastole (expanded).
+I tried two approaches for determining which frames where Systole and Diastole.
+The first was the frame with total volume max and min.
+Second was to find the image with the larges area and use that frame as diastole.
+Then within that series look for the smallest area and use that frame as systole.
+The second approach is probably what doctors do but somehow the first approach was more stable and worked better with the calibration step that followed.
+My guess the reason is that the first approach is more consistent.
+It structurally a bit too low for systole and a but too high for diastole.
+This signal can easily be picked up by the gradient boosting procedure that I used for calibrating the volumes.

+## Calibration